davemo/practical-angularjs/codemash/README.md

 * Create an `ng-click="detailViewFor(card)"` binding on each `<div class="card">` element in cards.html
 * Implement a transition to a new state `cards.detail` which is a nested state of `cards`, add `onEnter` and `onExit` functions to understand how `$stateParams` and state transitions work.

+**Challenge**: there’s a `blurred` class in the css that will use a css3 filter to add a blur effect to a containing element, use `ng-class` to toggle a class value of `blurred` in conjunction with a custom function `isDetailState` that returns true if the current state is `cards.detail` and add this to the following elements within `cards.html`:
+  - the ng-include for the navbar
+  - each instance of the element `<div class=“large-12 column”>`

+**Challenge**: modify the animation using CSS3 transforms so that it rotates the card 360 degrees along its y-axis creating a spinning card effect.

+**Advanced Challenge**: refactor the use of ng-class into an attribute directive `blurs-when-detail-view-active`

+**Advanced Challenge**: use your knowledge of ng-animate and the states of an element to add an animation hook for the card detail view in detail.html which animates the cards scale to make it appear zooming.

 ### Exercise 5: Authentication

 Goal: understand approaches to single page app authentication, how angular manages CSRF and configuring your server-side for the type of CSRF support angular expects; how to manage user sessions using HTML5 SessionStorage where possible while letting the server-side maintain the final say in whether a user is logged in or out